yfaway/openhab-rules/README.md

 # Current Functionalities
 ## Alerts (email)
+* Generic framework to send alerts from any rules.
+The alert currently just emails owners.

 ## Display
 * Garage door status.
 * Presence.
 * Security system status.
-* Indoor and forecasted temperature and humidity.
+* Indoor temperature & humidity and forecasted weather inclduing Environment Canada alert.
 * Lights, fans, and smart plug status.
 * Motion sensors states

 ## Indoor Temperature/Humidity
-* Alert when indoor temperature or humidity value is outside the allowed ranges.
+* Send alert when indoor temperature or humidity value is outside the allowed ranges.
-* Alert when kitchen temperature sensor is a certain degree above the thermostat settings.
+* Send alert when the kitchen temperature sensor is a certain degree above the thermostat settings.
 This might indicate an oven remains on.

 ## Light/Fan Control
 * Global switch on HabUI to turn on/off individual or all controlled lights/fans.